lllmonster/Data-Structure-And-Algorithm/SystemDesign/SystemDesign.md

     - You want to leverage HTTP features such as caching, scalability, and simplicity.
     - You need easy integration with web clients or external consumers.

+### HTTP status
+- 301 vs 302
+  - 301 redirect: shows that the requested URL is "permanently" moved to the long URL.
+Since it is permanently redirected, the browser caches the reponse, and subsequent requests for the same URL will not be sent to the backend service.
+Instead, requests are redirected to the long URL server directly
+    - pros: reduce the server load
+  - 302 redirect: means that the URL is "temporarily" moved to the long URL, meaning the subsequent requests from the same URL will be sent to the backend service first.
+Then, they are redirecte to the long URL server.
+    - pros: analytics (track click rate and source of the click more easily)

 ### Distributed systems: